 — Jared Bush (@thejaredbush) March 23, 2022

-There are multiple directions an Encanto sequel could be taken; from the origin of miracles to other miraculous extraordinary families to a new generation of Madrigals harnessing their powers — the franchise could definitely be expanded, and if the first movie is anything to go by, there will be an audience waiting for it.
+There are multiple directions an Encanto sequel could take: from the origin of miracles to other miraculous, extraordinary families, or a new generation of Madrigals harnessing their powers.
+The franchise could definitely be expanded, and if the first movie is anything to go by, there will be an audience waiting for it.

-Are you hoping to see an Encanto sequel?
+Are you hoping to see an Encanto sequel, or is the park addition enough?
 Let us know in the comments down below!